Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 @azure/core-lro's `Poller` is a class that represents the definition of a program that polls through consecutive requests until it reaches a state of completion.

 A poller can be executed manually, by polling request by request by calling to the `poll()` method repeatedly, until its operation is completed.
-It also provides a way to wait until the operation completes, by calling `pollUntilDone()` and waiting until the operation finishes.
+It also provides a way to wait until the operation finishes, by calling `pollUntilDone()`, which returns a promise.
-Pollers can also request the cancellation of the ongoing process to whom is providing the underlying long running operation.
+Pollers can also request the cancellation of the ongoing process (internally using `PollOperation`'s `cancel()` method).

-The Poller is defined by two types, a type representing the state of the poller, which must include a basic set of properties from `PollOperationState<TResult>` (as mentioned in [Implementing an operation](#implementing-an-operation)), and a return type defined by `TResult`, which can be anything.
+The Poller needs two types to be defined, a type representing the state of the poller, which must include a basic set of properties from `PollOperationState<TResult>` (as mentioned in [Implementing an operation](#implementing-an-operation)), and a return type defined by `TResult`, which can be anything.

-To implement a poller, you must pull in the definitions of your operation and extend core-lro's poller, as follows:
+To implement a poller, you must pull in the definitions of your operation and extend @azure/core-lro's `Poller` class, as follows:

 ```typescript
 import { Poller } from "@azure/core-lro";